frederic-perez/AmE-dictionary/data/dictionary.md

 __horripilation__ _n_ :astonished: A bristling of the hair on the skin from cold, fear, etc.; goose bumps.
 __horse and rabbit stew__ _idiom_ A situation comprised of both crude or unpleasant things as well as those which are pleasing or beneficial, usually with the former in greater proportion to the latter.
 Used especially in reference to economics or business.
 __horse race__
-__horse__ _n_ (H-O-R-S-E) A game in which players take turns attempting to duplicate successful basketball shots, a letter of the word "horse" is awarded for each missed attempt, and the first player to receive all five letters loses.
+__horse__ _n_ (H-O-R-S-E) A game in which players take turns attempting to duplicate successful basketball shots, a letter of the word “horse” is awarded for each missed attempt, and the first player to receive all five letters loses.
 __horse-trade__ _idiom_ To negotiate, trade, or bargain in a shrewd, judicious manner.
 __horsefly__ _n_ Any bloodsucking, usually large fly of the family Tabanidae, especially of the genus Tabanus, a serious pest of horses, cattle, etc. :es: tábano
 __horselaugh__